renebarto/baremetal/doc/tutorials/17-unit-test-infrastructure.md

 - Line 33-53: We declare and implement the class `FixtureMyTest1Helper` which derives from the class `FixtureMyTest` just defined, and implements the constructor and destructor, calling resp. `SetUp()` and `TearDown()`
 This class also defines a `RunImpl()` method, which forms the actual test body for the test MyTest1.
 It is implemented as a call to the `OnTestRun()` method on the `TestResults` instance
-- Line 55-64: We declare and implement the class `MyTest1`, which derives from `Test`, and acts as the placeholders for the fixture test.
+- Line 55-64: We declare and implement the class `MyTest1`, which derives from `Test`, and acts as the placeholder for the fixture test.
 We instantiate it as `myTest1`.
 Its `RunImpl()` method instantiates `FixtureMyTest1Helper`, and runs its `RunImpl()` method
 - Line 65-73: We declare and implement the class `MyTestInfo1`, which derives from `TestInfo`.
 Its constructor links the test instance
 - Line 75-95: We declare and implement the class `FixtureTest2Helper` in a similar way as `FixtureMyTest1Helper`